MarvNC/yomichan-dict-builder/readme.md

 npm install yomichan-dict-builder
 ```

+## Contributing

+Please let me know if you find any bugs or have any feature requests.
+I'd love to see this library be used to create more Yomitan dictionaries, so if you do end up using it, please let me know!

 ## Usage

 Here is an example covering pretty much all the features of the library.
 You might want to set `"js/ts.implicitProjectConfig.checkJs": true` in your VSCode settings to get type checking for JavaScript files and not have to deal with your dictionaries failing to validate against the Yomitan schemas.